MdMasiurRahaman/Solid-Mechanics-Course-at-IIT-Bhubaneswar-/README.md

 2. Bending stress and strain Example: A beam under bending experiences normal stress and strain, which can be calculated using beam theory.
 3. Flexural rigidity Example: A beam's flexural rigidity affects its ability to resist bending deformation.
 4. Beam design Example: A beam's cross-sectional shape and material selection affect its bending strength and stiffness.

+### Module 6: Torsion (Week 10-11)
+1. Torsion of circular shafts: Assumptions (circular cross-section, linear elastic behavior), derivation of torsion formula (relationship between torque and twist), and applications (power transmission, mechanical systems).
+2. Twist and angle of twist: Calculation (twist per unit length and total angle of twist) and significance (understanding torsional deformation).
+3. Torsional stiffness: Definition (resistance to torsional deformation) and calculation (torsional stiffness and torsional rigidity).
+4. Torsional stress and strain: Distribution (shear stress and strain distribution in circular shafts) and calculation (maximum shear stress and strain).

+#### Definition:
+Torsion is the twisting of a solid object due to a torque.
+#### Examples:
+1. Torsion of circular shafts Example: A drive shaft in a vehicle experiences torsion due to the engine's torque.
+2. Twist and angle of twist Example: A long shaft may experience significant twist under torsion, affecting its performance.
+3. Torsional stiffness Example: A shaft's torsional stiffness affects its ability to transmit power without excessive deformation.
+4. Torsional stress and strain Example: A shaft under torsion experiences shear stress and strain, which can lead to failure if excessive.

 ### Module 7: Deflection of Beams (Week 12-13)
 1. Methods for calculating deflection: Double integration (mathematical method for calculating deflection), Macaulay's method (method for calculating deflection using singularity functions), and moment-area method (graphical method for calculating deflection).